 All of us, whether children or adults, cling to our first impression of anything until reality forces us to revise that impression — and we tend to resist such revision as long as possible.
 Therefore, as homeschool parent-teachers we want to make sure that our students’ first impression of a topic is worth hanging onto, that it will serve as a solid foundation for future learning.

 For many of us, our first impression of multiplication was as “repeated addition.”
 Unfortunately, this is NOT a definition worth clinging to.
-I’ve written before about What’s Wrong with “Repeated Addition”?, so I won’t repeat that argument here.
+I’ve written before about What’s Wrong with “Repeated Addition”? (and Multiplication Is Not Repeated Addition: Update), so I won’t repeat that argument here.
 But let me point out several important mathematical situations where repeated addition is definitely not multiplication:

 - Triangular Numbers